 The Sennheiser HD1 Wireless have a cool, old-school aesthetic that is visually appealing and looks high-end.
 Their headband has a simple design made of metal and covered with a faux leather fabric.
 The oval ear cups have a dark gray matte finish highlighted by the black padding on the ear cups and headband cover.
 They also come in a variety of colors, including the black color scheme of the unit reviewed.

 The control options are good but not as easy to use as those of the wired model.
-They provide volume, track skipping, and call/music controls but no dedicated noise-canceling switch.
-The power button is also the Bluetooth sync and noise canceling switch, and there are no talk-through or mute options.
+They provide volume, track skipping, and call/music controls but no dedicated noise cancelling switch.
+The power button is also the Bluetooth sync and noise cancelling switch, and there are no talk-through or mute options.
 The control scheme is functional but confusing because of the overlapping functions.

 The Sennheiser HD1 Wireless are not the most breathable headphones.
 They create a fairly decent seal around your ears and have thick pleather padding that obstructs quite a bit of airflow.
 They won't be the ideal headphones to take to the gym or for more intense workouts.